mento-protocol/simulation/README.md

 ## Environment Setup

-1. Clone or download the Git repository: `git clone https://github.com/celo-org/mento2-model` or using GitHub Desktop
+1. Clone or download the Git repository: `git clone https://github.com/mento-protocol/simulation` or using GitHub Desktop
+2. Pull data files via git-lfs: `git lfs pull`
-2. Set up your development environment using one of the following two options:
+3. Set up your development environment using one of the following two options:

 ### Option 1: Your usual python workflow